sofa-framework/doc/using-sofa/use-sofa-in-matlab.md

 [status, result] = system([‘PATH_TO_SOFA_BIN/runSofa -g batch -n 10’ pathToSofaScene]);
 ```

-It reads in result the sofa terminal output.
+It reads in result the SOFA terminal output.

 __Note__: Matlab plots, and other Qt related functions (write png images) will be a bit broken